haacked/haacked.com/_posts/archived/2010-10-23-community-naming.aspx.markdown

 ---
 layout: post
-title: "Community Naming"
+title: Community Naming
 date: 2010-10-23 -0800
 comments: true
 disqus_identifier: 18731
-categories: [nuget,code,open source]
+categories:
+- nuget
+- code
+- open source
+redirect_from: "/archive/2010/10/22/community-naming.aspx/"
 ---

 Just a quick [follow-up to my last posts](http://haacked.com/archive/2010/10/22/naming-is-hard.aspx "Naming is hard") about naming NuPack.
 Looks like the community is not content to sit back